pebble-dev/pebble-dev.github.io/_posts/2020-04-13-squeezing-the-most-out-of-your-pebble.md

 # What doesn't work anymore?
 Since the Pebble shutdown in 2016 some small features don't work anymore, namely:

    - Timeline based apps that use '[topics](https://developer.rebble.io/developer.Pebble.com/guides/Pebble-timeline/timeline-js/index.html#subscribe-to-a-topic)', which allow lots of users to subscribe to a single source of timeline pins.
-But this is a small percentage or timeline apps, the rest still work.
+But this is a small percentage of timeline apps, the rest still work.
 Note that your calendar pins are special, and do not require the timeline server to work.
    - Reply to SMS on iOS - Pebble used clever carrier-specific workarounds for iOS' locked down SMS behaviour in a way that Rebble can't easily replicate.
    - Apps that rely on servers no longer available - Some apps serve their settings page from web servers, and if those servers don't exist anymore you can't setup the apps.
 [It's not always a total loss though](https://old.Reddit.com/r/Pebble/comments/eccrn7/getting_an_error_when_i_try_to_access_the/).